 Eventually, things will start to ease up and there will begin a new sense of clarity involving all physical aspects.
 As weeks continue on and the initial sweaty discomfort has played its course, the body will start to renew itself with:

 - Renewed energy and stamina throughout the day

 The overall physical comfort involved in the situation will improve in ways that we thought our body to be incapable of.
 As the body and mind heal after getting sober, it starts to become apparent that age wasn’t nearly as much a culprit on the wear and tear of our bodies as the substances were.

 It’s Getting Better All of the Time

-As we continue trudging down this new found path of glory, our mental state will continue to adapt with our bodies.
+As we continue moving down this new-found path of glory, our mental state will continue to adapt with our bodies.
 We will begin hearing and seeing things clearer.
-The mind will begin to function in a manner of that of sharper capacity.
+The mind will begin to function with sharper capacity.
 Natural things that used to give us pleasure will soon become our new high- and there are limitless possibilities of how to create that high.
 Releasing endorphins with activities such as exercise, sex, or volunteering and helping others will have this whole new connected meaning that we forgot about after years of the chemical obsession.

-Everybody is different and everybody’s body and minds are different too, but with this being said, not everybody will get the same reaction from everything in this process.
+Everybody is different and everyone’s body and minds are different too, but with this being said, not everybody will get the same reaction from everything in this process.
 Some will enjoy specific things more than others, and some will respond quicker to positive stimuli over others.
 Rest assured that it’s just a matter of a little introspection and figuring yourself out as we push forward in this life after getting sober.
-After a little perseverance, the mind and body heal in ways that will return your rational sanity back to the “used to” you remember before addiction overtook.
+After a little perseverance, the mind and body heal in ways that will return your rational sanity back to the “before times”, before addiction overtook.